aridiosilva/DesignPrinciplesAndPatterns/README.md

 ## Should We Get Rid of all Accessors (the Getters and Setters) ?

-As stated by MArtin Fowler, he doesn´t use tell-dont-ask.
+As stated by Martin Fowler in his article about TDA in his blog site, he doesn´t use tell-dont-ask.
 He does looks to co-locate data and behavior, which often leads to similar results.
 One thing he finds troubling about tell-dont-ask is that he've seen it encourage people to become GetterEradicators, seeking to get rid of all query methods.
 But there are times when objects collaborate effectively by providing information.
 A good example are objects that take input information and transform it to simplify their clients, such as using EmbeddedDocument.
 As stated by Martin Fowler, he've seen code get into convolutions of only telling where suitably responsible query methods would simplify matters .
 For him, tell-don't-ask is a stepping stone towards co-locating behavior and data, but he doesn't find it a point worth highlighting.

-## Example of a Code doesn´te follow the TDA Principle
+## Java Code Example that doesn´t follow the TDA Principle

-The example below doing just the opposite of enforced by TDA:
+The example below shows just the opposite of what is enforced by TDA principle:

 ```java
 public class Monitor {